MARIACLARACFBRITO/MARIACLARACFBRITO/README.md

 Here are some of my projects:

 1. Airflow DAG with MongoDB and Data Visualization
 For my Architecture and NoSQL class, we were tasked with creating an Airflow DAG that fetches a CSV file and loads it into a database.
 I chose MongoDB for the database, running inside a Docker container.
-Additionally, the CSV data was visualized using Power BI or ELK.
+Additionally, the CSV data was visualized using Power BI or ELK https://github.com/MARIACLARACFBRITO/airflow_docker .

 📁 You can check out the files and full solution .